emmanuelkamala/salum-emmanuel-project/natours/Readme.md

 20. hyphens: auto; to break the word into two lines
 21. There is a tab in browser to show media queries
 22. Density and resolution switch is very important for responsive design
+23. Use srcset to specify different images for different screen sizes
+24. backdrop-filter: blur(2rem); to blur the background

 ### Responsive design principles
   1. Fluid layouts